AGBV/pyles/README.md

 # Pyles

 Pyles (**Py**thon Ce**les**) is a python implementation of the [CELES](https://github.com/disordered-photonics/celes) framework developed by Egel A, Pattelli L, Mazzamuto G, Wiersma DS, and Lemmer U.

-It is primarily developed so anyone could run it due to python being [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) MATLAB, on which CELES is implemented, is not.
+It is primarily developed so anyone could run it due to python being [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), while MATLAB, on which CELES is implemented, is not.

-Pyles will primarily be CPU-driven with a plan on utilizing [OpenCL](https://www.khronos.org/opencl/) down the road for more parallelization of the processes.
+<del>Pyles will primarily be CPU-driven with a plan on utilizing [OpenCL](https://www.khronos.org/opencl/) down the road for more parallelization of the processes.

+The heavy lifting of pyles is realised using [numba](https://numba.pydata.org/) to parallelise the coupling matrix computation either on the CPU (see [here](https://numba.readthedocs.io/en/stable/user/performance-tips.html) some nice performance tips) or even GPU using CUDA (numba provides a CUDA [implementation](https://numba.readthedocs.io/en/stable/cuda/index.html)).
+This project is in early works and still incomplete, so performance improvements down the road are possible.

 ## Performance
 The latest profiler result can be viewser [here](https://www.speedscope.app/#title=Pyles%20main.py%20profile&profileURL=https%3A%2F%2Fraw.githubusercontent.com%2FAGBV%2Fpyles%2Fgh-pages%2Fprofile.speedscope.json).